SNAKES

 Ball python

-There are approximately 2,700 species of snake, ranging in size from pencil-size African thread snakes to 25-foot anacondas large enough to swallow a human child.
+Snakes are scaled reptiles classified in the Order Squamata, which also includes their close relatives the lizards.
+There are over 3,000 species of snake, ranging in size from pencil-size African thread snakes to 25-foot anacondas large enough to swallow a human child.
 They live in almost every ecological niche, except the polar regions, and are particularly plentiful in tropical regions and deserts.
-[Source: Adrian Forsyth, Smithsonian, February 1988; Frederick Golden, Time magazine, October 13, 1997]
+[Source: Adrian Forsyth, Smithsonian, February 1988; Frederick Golden, Time magazine, October 13, 1997; Kevin Short, Daily Yomiuri, June 21, 2012]

 Colubrids, sometimes referred to as typical snakes, are the largest snake family, accounting for almost two thirds of all species.
 Common features among colubrids include a lack of a left lung, and backlimb girdel.
 Garter snakes, grass snakes, whip snakes and all rear-fanged venomous snakes are Colubrids.
 Colubrids are regarded as more developed than primitive blind snakes, thread snakes, and boas and pythons.
 Most dangerous venomous snakes are not Colubrids.
 They are front-fanged snakes.